hpe-dev-incubator/hpe-dev-portal/content/blog/introducing-python-sdk-for-dscc.md

         print("Exception when calling AuditApi->audit_events_get: %s\n" % e)
 ```

-Run this Python script.
+And run the script

 ```python
 $python GetAudits.py
 ```

-The output of the execution looks like this.

-The output of these scripts will be in JSON format.
-These kinds of example scripts along with documentation are available in this SDK for all the resources mentioned in the DSCC API spec.
+The output of scripts are in JSON format.
+For reference, there are example scripts available for ll the resources listed on the Data Services Cloud Console API spec.
+Check them out on the SDK, after which you can customize it per your use-case.
-These sample scripts can be used as per the requirement/use case to build automation scripts.

 ```json
 {'items': [{'associated_resource': {'id': '/api/v1/tasks/3b0139a1-478b-4a24-9811-9a1e072b5744',